mdavidson9/docs.balsamiq.com/content/_editor/_wireframes/images.md

 ## Best Practices for Creating or Preparing Custom Icons

-Wireframes works with color and transparency, but icons you add may not turn out looking as you want them to if they're not prepared to work the way Wireframes expects them to.
+The editor recognizes color and transparency, but icons you add may not turn out looking as you want them to if they're not prepared the way we expect.
 Below are some tips to get the most out of your custom icons.

 ### Color